petrpo/ntp-clock/ReadMe.md

 #
 # NTP clock
+# - small esp / Arduino project
-# - esp will show the time via NTP updates and show it on the display (OLED, LCD)
+# - esp will connect to WiFi, will get the time from NTP and show it on the display
 #